 On successful completion of this course and the endpoint assessment, you'll be ready to work as an assistant practitioner to a nursing team.
 You can also opt to join our Nursing degree apprenticeship, and train to become a registered nurse.

-The endpoint assessment takes place during the final three months of the course and includes the following components:
+In addition to the on-programme assessments for each module, the End Point Assessment (EPA) completes the apprenticeship.
+This takes place during the final three months of the Foundation Degree and comprises the following components:

 These elements are carried out by independent assessors who will be identified from the register of assessors (RoAAO).
-Time will be allocated to guide you through the process.
+Time will be allocated to guide you in the process.

 The Faculty of Health, Education, Medicine and Social Care is the largest in ARU, with over 7,000 students.
 Our Faculty is teeming with expertise and primed to meet the demand for creating health professionals, teachers, doctors, scientists and educators for the three districts we serve: Chelmsford, Cambridge and Peterborough.